davertor/opencv_color_detection/README.md

 [![Twitter][twitter-shield]][twitter-url]

 # Webcam color detector
-Webcam color detector is a python script that opens your webcam video in order to detect objects in real-time with the color defined by the user in HSV space.
+Webcam color detector is a python script that opens your webcam video in order to detect objects with the color defined by the user in real-time.

+Webcam color detector draw a yellow circle in the center of the object detected.
+Color is defined in HSV space instead of RGB, because in HSV color is defined mainly by its hue, which makes easier to find the desired color.
+The detector can only find one object per frame, so it will draw a circle around the object with the higher contour.

+Besides, the detector draw a red path over the image, which is the trajectory described by the object with the selected color.

 [![Product screenshot][product-screenshot]]